 This content has been automatically translated from Ukrainian.

-HTTP method DELETE used to delete a resource (resource definition just below) on a web server.
-This means that a client request with this method identifies the resource to be deleted and the server takes appropriate action to delete it.
-This method is especially useful in web applications where the user wants to delete their profile, post, etc.
+The HTTP method DELETE is used to delete a resource (the definition of a resource is a bit further down) on a web server.
+This means that a client request with this method identifies the resource to be deleted, and the server takes the appropriate actions to remove it.
+This method is particularly useful in web applications where a user wants to delete their profile, post, etc.

-For example, if you use a social network and want to delete your post, your browser can send an HTTP DELETE request with the corresponding identifier of that post to the server.
-After receiving such a request, the server will check your access rights and, if everything is correct, delete the specified post from the database.
+For example, if you are using a social network and wish to delete your post, your browser may send an HTTP DELETE request with the corresponding identifier of that post to the server.
+Upon receiving such a request, the server will check your access rights and, if everything is correct, will delete the specified post from the database.

-Resource is anything that can be consulted for information or to perform certain operations over the network.
+A resource is anything that can be accessed to obtain information or perform certain operations over the network.
 In the context of the Internet, a resource can be any object that is identified by a unique URL.
-It can be a web page, image, video, text document, audio file, or even a service such as an API.
+This can be a web page, image, video, text document, audio file, or even a service such as an API.

-In web development, when talking about a resource, static files that can be retrieved or interacted with via the HTTP protocol are often meant.
-These files may be located on a server or other device on the network and are made available using their unique address (URL).
-When a user executes a request to this URL, the server returns a response containing the resource itself (such as a web page or file), which the browser then displays or downloads.
+In web development, when talking about a resource, it often refers to static files that can be accessed or interacted with via the HTTP protocol.
+These files may be located on a server or another device on the network, and they become available through their unique address (URL).
+When a user makes a request to this URL, the server returns a response containing the resource itself (for example, a web page or file), which the browser then displays or downloads.

 This post doesn't have any additions from the author yet.